jrroosevelt/VS2PCG/VS2PCG_glossary.md

   Characters with Flight can't strike this character.

 # AKA [name]
 Some characters, like \*Daredevil\*, have **AKA** and another name in their text box (in this case it's **AKA Iron Fist**).
 This represents the fact that some beings in the Marvel Universe have more than one name.
-In this case, Danny Rand is the current Daredevil during Ci
+In this case, Danny Rand is the current Daredevil during Civil War, but he's better known as Iron Fist!

+In game terms, this means that characters with **AKA** have both names for both Uniqueness and Powering up characters.
+So you can't have Iron Fist and \*Daredevil\* on your side at the same time because they're both Danny Rand!

+**AKA** is not a power and so it can't be copied or turned off by anything that affects powers.

 # Amortal